tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 ## OpenMP notes

-OpenMP is an API for shared memory multiprocessing (i.e. within a node)
+OpenMP is an API for shared memory parallelisation (i.e. within a node)

 ### Setting the number of threads to use